-The discover command initializes and configures the system components for the SGI ICE system.
-You use the discover command to configure the SGI ICE system's management switches first, and then if you have MCells, you configure the MCell switches.
-After you configure the switches, you can configure the nodes.
+The discover command initializes and configures the system components for the SGI ICE X system.
+The switch configuration procedures explain how to use the discover command to configure the SGI ICE system's management switches first.
+After you configure the management switches, if you have MCells, you configure the cooling equipment on the MCell network's switch ports.